 So, Do Baby Milestones Matter?

 I would say they absolutely do.
-They aren’t there to make moms feel bad that their babies are still not doing something other babies are.
+They aren’t there to make moms anxious (especially when the first few months can make you anxious enough) that their babies are still not doing something other babies are.

 They exist to give you a clear way of knowing if your baby is slightly ahead of schedule (which is fine) or way ahead of it (which can often signal a problem).